18F/joining-18f/pages/open-positions.md

 ###Important Announcement###
 We have taken down our open positions for a short application intake hiatus.
 During this time, we’ll be evolving how 18F plans for open roles.
 We estimate that we’ll post new open positions in the beginning of June and suggest that you check back here at that time.

-If you would like to recieve a notification when we resume application intake, please send an email to join18F@gsa.gov includin your name and preferred contact email.
+If you would like to recieve a notification when we resume application intake, please send an email to join18F@gsa.gov including your name and preferred contact email address.

 ---